Our Team

 Faria holds a Bachelor of Arts degree in Political Science and Human Rights from Barnard College, and a Master of Business Administration degree from Rice University.
 As a native Houstonian, Faria is proud to be working with an organization committed to dramatically increasing equitable access to high quality education for students in her hometown.

-As Chief Policy Officer, Veronica leads Good Reason Houston’s public policy efforts, which includes advocating for local and state policies that will improve outcomes for Houston’s students.
+As Chief Policy Officer, Veronica leads Good Reason Houston’s public policy and advocacy efforts, which includes advocating for local and state policies that will improve outcomes for Houston’s students.

 Veronica began her career as a school social worker before receiving her Juris Doctor from Chicago-Kent College of Law.
 She has a Bachelor of Social Work and Master of Social Work from Texas State University.
 As a Klein ISD graduate, she is excited to be part of an organization dedicated to increasing the number of children succeeding in high-quality public schools.